 ‘The People’ section, which makes up the majority of the piece, consists of a wide range of interviews from various citizens who voted or were affected by the vote.
 A minimalistic approach is taken throughout the interviews, often simply placing the speakers against a background that represents an aspect of contemporary British life affected by Brexit, such as fishing docks, a farm or a block of flats.
 The result is that we have an opportunity to hear unfiltered perspectives from the interviewees, letting them speak for themselves in raw and plain terms.
 This can be both emotional, as with an elderly man’s concession ‘Brexit doesn’t matter, because we’ve got nothing anyhow’, as well as deeply unsettling; the moment when a white man casually points at his arm and states ‘English is that colour’, before following it up with ‘I’m not racist by the way’, comes to mind.

-“we have an opportunity to hear unfiltered perspectives from the interviewees, letting them speak for themselves in raw and plain terms”
+“We have an opportunity to hear unfiltered perspectives from the interviewees, letting them speak for themselves in raw and plain terms”

 However, what is most revealing during these snippets, is the uncertainty on both sides over the minutiae of the situation.
 There is a telling moment where one woman, when justifying her vote, discusses how she doesn’t know the specifics of the situation so can’t give a complete answer.
 This pattern of contradictions and confusion colours the monochrome palette of the film, as a collage of obfuscated information forms from the soundbites.
 Again, it becomes clear that the binaries of ‘left’ and ‘right’ wing, of ‘for’ and ‘against’, have blinded people to the intricacies of the situation, that there is no black and white solution as simple as choosing an all-encompassing side.

 Though the film describes itself as ‘non-judgemental’, suggesting a totally objective viewpoint, it does veer into moments where very clear, critical points are made.
 There is no narration or dialogue that casts judgement, but the way Kelly uses the grammar of cinema to invite the audience to think about the way binaries affect our perspective, comes across as a criticism of our current approach to political and social discourse.
-Particularly, the way in which Kelly composes some of his edits seems to challenge the assumptions of the speakers head on, such as a moment complaining about ‘white people not being allowed to be racist’ is followed by a Muslim woman recounting racial abuse from a white person the day after the vote.
+Particularly, the way in which Kelly composes some of his edits seems to challenge the assumptions of the speakers head on, such as a moment where complaining about ‘white people not being allowed to be racist’ is followed by a Muslim woman recounting racial abuse from a white person the day after the vote.

 “A pattern of contradictions and confusion colours the monochrome palette of the film, as a collage of obfuscated information forms from the soundbites”